How to maintain mulching

 What type of mulch should I use?

-Common options include wood chips, shredded bark, pine needles, or leaf litter.
-Choose a mulch that complements the style of your landscaping.
+Common types of mulch include wood chips, shredded bark, pine needles, and leaves.
+Choose a mulch that is appropriate for your climate and plants.

 Connect with certified professionals in your area